All Posts are related to my research on Web2.0 Tools and links to innovative uses in education.

 Post 24: VoiceThread

-VoiceThread is a simple but powerful Web2.0 tool.
-Imagine posting several photographs of a World War II veteran in action, then having this person annotate (speak) while viewing the photos!
-Or imagine a student posting photographs or scanning images of a project then annotating (speaking) about each picture.
-VoiceThread is as simple as uploading pics, documents, or presentations and simply annotating over the top.
+Example: imagine posting several photographs of a World War II veteran in action, then having this person annotate (speak) while viewing the photos!
+Or imagine a student posting photographs or scanning images of a project then speaking about each picture.

 After recording one can share and publish the results.
 Just copy the URL or the Embedded Coding into an Email, Blog, or Webpage.

-Sample #1: Old photographs uploaded and narrated over the top using VoiceThread.
+Sample #2: Old photographs uploaded and narrated over the top using VoiceThread.

 Monday, November 5, 2007